Dog-Friendly Asheville NC: Complete 2026 Guide

 A few factors make Asheville uniquely welcoming:

-• Brewery culture: Asheville has 40+ breweries, and the vast majority welcome dogs in their outdoor areas.
-Several allow dogs inside too.
+- Brewery culture: Asheville has 40+ breweries, and the vast majority welcome dogs in their outdoor areas.
+Several allow dogs inside the taproom as well.

 Dog-Friendly Breweries and Taprooms